hephaestus-compiler-project/types-bug-study-artifact/README.md

 python scripts/rq1.py data/bugs.json --output figures/symptoms.pdf
 ```

-This produces `symptoms.pdf` in the `figures` directory.
+This produces `symptoms.pdf` file in the `figures/` directory.
-Beyond that,
+For those who are running the above script inside a Docker container,
 the script also prints the distribution of symptoms in a tabular format.
 Specifically, it prints
 the following